Instructor:

 part in teh same breakout.

-I will place about 50 sample
+I have placed about 65 sample

-papers out there at SampleTopics
+papers out there at SampleTopics.

-10 pages in single column, single-spaced layout.
-The prefix
+single column, single-spaced layout.
+The prefix CLAIMED_NAME

-CLAIMED_NAME means NAME has already chosen that.
-Please send
+means NAME has already chosen that.
+Please send me an email to

-me an email to assure you succeed in making your "claim."
+assure you succeed in making your "claim."

 Realize that many of these